General relativistic study of $f$-mode oscillations in neutron stars with gravitationally bound dark matter: Summary and Conclusion

 \section{Summary and Conclusion}

 In this work, a comprehensive investigation of nonradial oscillations in DM admixed NS is performed.
 The relativistic mean field formalism has been utilized to model the hadronic matter EOS.
 A physically plausible Higgs portal DM model is employed to describe the system, wherein the DM distribution inside the NS is non-uniform and governed by gravitational potential.
-To regulate the influence of DM on the stellar properties, two parameters are introduced: the scaling factor $\alpha$ and the steepness parameter $\beta$.
+To regulate the influence of DM on the stellar properties, two parameters are introduced: $\alpha$ and $\beta$.
 This study combines the latest advances in NS microphysics, general relativistic perturbation theory, and multimessenger constraints to elucidate how DM alters both equilibrium structure and dynamical oscillation properties.
-By scanning a two-parameter family of DM models ($\alpha M_\chi$, $\beta$), the effects of DM on mass-radius relations, tidal deformability, $f$-mode frequency and damping time have been explored.
+By scanning a two-parameter family of DM models ($\alpha M_\chi$, $\beta$), the effects of DM on mass-radius relations, tidal deformability, $f$-mode frequency and $\tau$ have been explored.
 Furthermore, correlations among these quantities are explored for the DM-admixed configurations, and the URs are derived in the presence of DM.

 The presence of DM softens the overall EOS, leading to a reduction in both the maximum stable mass and radius of the NS.
 As the parameters $\alpha M_\chi$ and $\beta$ increase, this effect becomes more pronounced, causing the mass-radius relation to deviate from observational bounds when a significant DM component is present.
-The maximum DM fraction ($f_{\chi , max}$) within the NS has also been computed, revealing its dependence on both $\alpha M_\chi$ and $\beta$.
-For very small $\alpha M_\chi$, the DM fraction remains negligible regardless of $\beta$.
-However, as $\alpha M_\chi$ increases, the DM fraction grows for moderate $\beta$ values but decreases at high $\beta=4$, suggesting that an excessively steep profile suppresses the DM contribution.
-These findings highlight the importance of exploring the parameter space of ($\alpha M_\chi$, $\beta$) to constrain the maximum possible DM fraction within NSs in light of current multimessenger observational limits.
+The maximum DM fraction, $f_{\chi , max}$ within the NS has also been computed, revealing its dependence on both $\alpha M_\chi$ and $\beta$.
+For very small $\alpha M_\chi$, the $f_{\chi , max}$ remains negligible regardless of $\beta$.
+However, as $\alpha M_\chi$ increases, the $f_{\chi , max}$ grows for moderate $\beta$ values but decreases at high $\beta=4$, suggesting that an excessively steep profile suppresses the DM contribution.
+These findings highlight the importance of exploring the parameter space of ($\alpha M_\chi$, $\beta$) to limit the $f_{\chi , max}$ within NSs that remain consistent with current astrophysical mass-radius constraints.